Chuo-ku Tourism Association Official Blog

 jugatuz005.JPG

-Across the road, across the street is the police museum.
+Across the road, across the street is the Police Museum.

 jugatuz000.jpg

-It blooms twice a year every year.
+It blooms twice a year.

 jugatuz003.JPG